slurmulon/hazy/README.md

 }
 ```

-> **Note** the query operator currently always returns an `Array`.
-This is a limitation because it prevents you from being able to mixin with other operators.
+> **Note:** The query operator currently always returns an `Array`.
+I consider this a limitation because it makes it difficult to integrate queries with other expressions.
 I hope to fix this soon.

 ### Functional Queries